idle-ape/protoc-gen-gokit/README.md

 # protoc-gen-mixgo
-A protoc plugin for mixgo
+A protoc plugin for gokit